-A. NAPS's Claims That the Postal Service's 2016-19 Field EAS Pay Package Was Issued Ultra Vires Fail private sector fail to state a cognizable claim for purposes of non-statutory review.
+- NAPS's Claims That the Postal Service's 2016-19 Field A. EAS Pay Package Was Issued Ultra Vires Fail - 1.
+NAPS's allegations that the 2016-19 Field EAS Pay Package did not provide an adequate supervisory differential or comparable pay to the private sector fail to state a cognizable claim for purposes of non-statutory review.
 Those claims fail for two different reasons: first, they fail because the relevant provisions do not impose constraints on the Postal Service's statutory authority that are enforceable through non-statutory review; and second, even if they did provide such enforceable constraints, the Postal Service has not violated-much less plainly violated-those provisions.